-Before Russell T. Davies returns at the end of 2023 as Doctor Who‘s showrunner, let’s decide which of his stories so far are the best.
+Before Russell T. Davies returns soon as Doctor Who‘s showrunner, let’s decide which of his stories so far are the best.

 When you think of modern Doctor Who, a lot of names probably spring to mind.
 But the most important and influential person isn’t any of the actors who play the title role, it’s the guy who brought the show back in the first place–Russell T. Davies.

 Davies can write virtually anything.
 He’s simply one of the most versatile television writers of all time.
 But he chose to write Doctor Who because it’s the show he grew up on.
 He was a little kid who once hid behind the sofa as the Daleks rolled onto the screen and he still thrills at the chance to let kids feel that way watching Doctor Who now.

 Davies took a break from running the show in the 2010s.
 But he’s back as showrunner now with new episodes coming out at the end of 2023.
 Before we see what new stories he has in store for David Tennant and Ncuti Gatwa, let’s look at the tale of the tape.
 Technically Davies has written over 30 episodes of Doctor Who so far.
 But for the sake of this ranking, we’ll combine the two-parters into singular stories.

 Which are the best?
 Which are… not the best?
 Let’s take a look at the works of Russell T. Davies Phase I.